CiscoISE/terraform-provider-ciscoise/docs/data-sources/guest_user.md

 subcategory: ""
 description: |-
   It performs read operation on GuestUser.
-  - This data source allows the client to get a guest user by name.
-  - This data source allows the client to get a guest user by ID.
-  - This data source allows the client to get all the guest users.
+  This data source allows the client to get a guest user by name.This data source allows the client to get a guest user by ID.This data source allows the client to get all the guest users.
   Filter:
   [lastName, sponsor, creationTime, personBeingVisited, toDate, userName, firstName, emailAddress, phoneNumber, groupTag, name, company, guestType, status]